krevedkin/telegram_gspread_bot/readme.md

 #How it works

 The main file is bot.py.
 This script activates bot and it's waiting for user requests.
-After /start command user have to take two dates and his name to bot and push the button for get result.
+After /start command user have to send two dates and his name to bot and push the button for get result.ыуыу

 Script create_doc.py gets these arguments from bot.py and creates a finished document, after that it returns URL to user in Telegram with a finished doc.